-A study from the Arizona State University says that if you do strength training for at least 3 times a week, you’ll burn more calories than in any other exercise.
+A study from the Arizona State University says that if you do strength training at least 3 times a week, you’ll burn more calories than in any other exercise.
 When you do strength training, the residual effects of metabolism last for 72 hours.
 This makes it a great exercise for weight loss!

 The benefits of strength training are plenty so keep on reading…

 3. Slows down aging

 Aging is a normal part of life, but it doesn’t hurt to stay a little youthful!
 This is made possible by your growth hormone, testosterone and DHEA.
 These hormones slow down aging by helping create new cells and regenerating damaged tissues.
 With strength training, the production of these hormones hikes up!

 One of the unexpected benefits of strength training is hormone balance.
 It regulates estrogen and progesterone levels.
 Strength training also streamlines all organs involved in hormone balance, such as the brain, liver, gut, ovaries, adrenals and many others.
 Its ability to improve blood circulation can nourish hormone-producing glands, balance hormones, and relieve menopause symptoms!